borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

   var distanceFromTheTop = window.scrollY;
   ```

-2. the height of the `.hero` section, as found through the offsetHeight method implemented on the div itself.
+2. the height of the `.hero` section, as found through the offsetHeight method implemented on the `div` itself.

   ```JS
   const heroSection = document.querySelector(".hero");
   var heightOfHero = heroSection.offsetHeight;
   ```

+With the retrieved values, the transition occurs between the specified breakpoints:
+- distanceFromTheTop = heightOfHero/2; begin transition, opacity = 0
+- distanceFromTheTop = heightOfHero; end transition, opacity = 1

+As the values reference a pixel amount, which stretches well beyond the values accepted by the opacity property, it is first necessary to "normalize" the range.
+We therefore set

 ## More on the Page